SteelTitansax/Netlix/README.md

+# Films server
-# Films server front end coded in HTML, CSS, JavaScript, React and ThemovieDb API.
+## Films server front end coded in HTML, CSS, JavaScript, React and ThemovieDb API.
 ## Available Scripts

 In the project directory, you can run: